 So glad you could join us as we create our simple life in the country.

 Where we came from…

-If you ever have any suggestions or ideas you think I should try or you would like to see covered, I love to hear from our readers, so please drop me a line
+If you ever have any suggestions or ideas you think we should try or you would like to see covered, I love to hear from our readers, so please drop us a line at [email protected].